- Market Forecast

 - Historical Trends and Planetary Synchronicity

 He first encountered Vedic astrology in 1996 through his mentor, the late Richard Houck.
 Famous for his predictive accuracy, Houck was an esteemed American astrologer who integrated the fundamentals of Vedic astrology with an overlay of Western innovations.
 In the course of his apprenticeship, he learned many of Houck's unique forecasting tools which interpreted the ancient wisdom of the Vedic system into a modern Western language.

 Christopher has appeared on radio and written numerous articles for US and Indian astrology magazines.
 From 2008 until 2012, he wrote the weekly "Stars and Stocks" financial astrology column for DNA India.

 Christopher's work in financial astrology was mentioned in the Indian edition of the Wall Street Journal.
 This article can be accessed here.

-He was also mentioned in a recent Agence France Presse article on the astrology of the 2008 stock market decline that was widely picked up by media outlets throughout the world.
+He was also mentioned in an Agence France Presse article on the astrology of the 2008 stock market decline that was widely picked up by media outlets throughout the world.
 This article can be accessed here, here or here.